Call of Duty Season 4 kicks off very soon

 - PS5 vs Xbox Series X: which console should you choose?

+Call of Duty's general manager Johanna Faries joined Geoff Keighley on stage to talk briefly about Call of Duty Season 4 ahead of the trailer reveal, and confirmed that Black Ops Cold War and Warzone season 4 is "jam-packed" with new maps, new operators, new weapons and expanded Zombies content.

-Check out the trailer below for a taste of what you can expect.
+Check out the trailer below for a taste of what you can expect when Call of Duty: Black Ops Cold War and Warzone Season 4 arrives on June 17.

 - Call of Duty Mobile Season 4: everything you need to know